Work is challenging, whether or not you are working remotely.

 Organizing your workspace according to your needs is a great perk that pays off in the long run.
 It is okay to refill your coffee cup and make time for yourself.

 Take a walk around the block.
 Make yourself sandwiches or play with your dogs.
-Such worthwhile activities lowers your stress and anxiety and increases attention and focus.
+Such worthwhile activities lower your stress and anxiety and increase attention and focus.

 Taking breaks on a normal basis prevents burnout and boosts creativity.
 It brings a newer version of you.
 You’ll find yourself much more productive than you would have been had you skipped the break.